tiatsou/SparkDistributedComputing/README.md

 # SparkDistributedComputing
-Distributed Computing with Spark SQL
+Distributed Computing with Spark SQL taught by UC Davis on Coursera